 - Industrial use of the underground: new center of excellence with Fargate involvement

-- Different countries, different ideas of morality: why Fargate satellites must be absolutely reliable
+- Different countries, different ideas of morality: why Fargate agents must be absolutely reliable

 - New Fargate website goes live: compatible with smartphones, simple, clear, and informative